 As explained in Section 3, MaxAVD is used to dynamically determine which loads are address loads.
 Choosing a larger MaxAVD results in more loads being identified -perhaps incorrectly- as address loads and may increase the contention for entries in the AVD predictor.
 A smaller MaxAVD reduces the number of loads identified as address loads and thus reduces contention for predictor entries, but it may eliminate some address loads with stable AVDs from being considered for AVD prediction.
 The choice of MaxAVD also affects the size of the AVD predictor since the number of bits needed to store the AVD is determined by MaxAVD.
-Figure 8 shows the effect of a number of MaxAVD choices on the performance improvement provided by a 16-entry AVD predictor.
+Figures 8 and 9 show the effect of a number of MaxAVD choices on the performance improvement provided by, respectively, 16-entry and 4-entry AVD predictors.